-With an area of approximately 57.94 km² and an estimated population of 217,960 in 2024, it has one of the highest population densities in the state.
+Covering an area of approximately 57.94 km² and with an estimated population of 217,960 in 2024, Lauro de Freitas is a growing municipality located on the northern coast of Bahia and within the Salvador Metropolitan Area.

 Mãe Mirinha de Portão Tourist Terminal